• Skip to primary navigation

 Instructions

-• Transfer the mixture to an airtight container and refrigerate overnight.
+• Transfer the mixture to an airtight container and refrigerate for at least 6 hours to overnight, until thoroughly chilled.

-• Remove a tablespoon of the thickened filling and roll it into a ball.
-Coat in the flour, thoroughly in the egg, then in the breadcrumbs.
+• Scoop out a tablespoon of the thickened filling and form into a ball.
+Coat in the flour, then thoroughly in the egg, allowing any excess to drip off.
+Finish by completely coating in the breadcrumbs.
 Place on the plate and repeat with another 4-5 pieces.
-Add to the hot oil and fry until golden.
-While they are frying, prepare a few more balls.
-Remove the golden bitterballen to the towel lined plate.
-Repeat with the remaining mixture.

 • Facebook